 Where To Stay

 Disconnect from the outside world and reconnect with your honey and nature at the Tendacayou Ecolodge & Spa.
-It’s in the tropical forest of Morne Bois d’Inde on Basse-Terre and is phone- and TV-free (Don’t worry, you’ll quickly settle in).
+It’s in the tropical forest of Morne Bois d’Inde on Basse-Terre and is phone- and TV-free (don’t worry, you’ll quickly settle in).
 The five-star La Toubana Hôtel Spa on the outskirts of Sainte-Anne on Grande-Terre gets high marks for luxury and offers couples villas, bungalows, and suites all surrounded by lush tropical vegetation.
-The resort has a private beach and a mountain-top infinity pool where you’ll spend a majority of your time, and a spa that offers a Ayurvedic massage amongst many other body-nourishing services.
+The resort has a private beach and a mountain-top infinity pool where you’ll spend a majority of your time, and a spa that offers an Ayurvedic massage amongst many other body-nourishing services.
 Les Petits Saints is also great for couples and honeymooners looking to stay on Terre-de-Haut.
 It’s home to an upscale French restaurant where you can dine al fresco overlooking the bay.

 Where To Eat